Danske Bank pays $2bn to settle Estonian money-laundering scandal

-Denmark’s Danske Bank will pay a $2bn penalty to settle its huge money-laundering scandal in Estonia, where it used to be the largest bank, the Financial Times reported on December 13.
+Denmark’s Danske Bank will pay a $2bn penalty to settle its huge money-laundering scandal in Estonia, the Financial Times reported on December 13.

 The US Department of Justice (DoJ) said in a statement that Danske had defrauded US lenders over its anti-money-laundering measures at its Estonia branch, allowing “high-risk customers”, including many from Russia, to access the US financial system.